schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_doc.md

 # Exception(s)

 ## `struct StandardInvalidIdent : public std::exception`
 The StandardInvalidIdent exception for standard cards.
-Raised when an ident value is out of bounds [0, 53].
-Method `what()` returns an `std::string` which contains a message error with the invalid indentifier.
+Raised every time an ident value (used for the setting of standard cards identifiers) is out of bounds [0, 53].
+Method `what()` returns an `std::string` which contains a message error that shows the invalid indentifier.

 # class `StandardCard<>`